Sajedehra/Large_team_openalex_coordination/notes.md

 Nov 27:

-Since yesterday, I itterated over the codes and decided on some arbitury criteria:
+Since yesterday, I iterated over the codes and decided on some arbitrary criteria:
 - studies with above 1000 participants are big data collection (for quantitative studies).
-If they used the word nationally represented, withought any mention of the final number also categorised as this.
-For qualitative studies, I set the threashhold at 100 interviewees.
+If they used the word nationally represented, without any mention of the final number also categorised as this.
+For qualitative studies, I set the threshold at 100 interviewees.
-- if a study worked on some mental disorders and had added an aditional criteria (e.g., both diagnosed dipression and having suicide background) were coded as specific population.
+- if a study worked on some mental disorders and had added an additional criteria (e.g., both diagnosed depression and having suicide background) were coded as specific population.
 - if they were interview studies and there was an indication that it was possible to be done online, I did not code for multi-center.
 But I did count it for quantitative online surveys because I assumed they had to translate.